 Side effects are rare.
 If they occur, they are usually mild and dissipate in a day or two.
 If there are severe side effects, you can report them through the Vaccine Adverse Event Reporting System and receive compensation through the Vaccine Injury Compensation Program.

 Vaccine costs are dependent on one's insurance.
 However, for the benefit of public health, they are often covered, even through governmental programs such as Medicaid and Medicare.
-You can get them at local clinics, medical offices, health departments, hospitals, and perhaps pharmacies, community centers, and malls.

 America does not vaccinate more than average among developed countries.
 However, subpopulations within countries will vary in their vaccination rates.